 As viewers of the popular TV show Mad Men know, people in the 1960s dressed better, with guys in sharp slim suits and ladies in elegant pastel-colored dresses.
 But what viewers might not know is that people slept better back then, too.
 Thanks to modern-day working hours and late-night TV and computer habits, people now get about 1½ to 2 hours less sleep per night than their grandparents did.
 And doctors think this sleeplessness -- coupled with more stressful lifestyles -- takes a toll on heart health.

-- Q How can cognitive behavioral therapy (CBT) help me sleep better?
+- Q How can sleep affect hormones?